 Richard Bernstein - Bass

-Mr. Bernstein’s versatility is displayed in the diverse mix of repertoire he has performed and covered over the years with the MET, from classic operas to contemporary works, including roles in Carmen, Satyagraha, Siegfried, Ernani, Lady Macbeth of Mtsensk, Die Zauberflöte, Tosca, Hamlet, From the House of the Dead, Armida, Ariadne auf Naxos, Les Contes d'Hoffmann, War and Peace, Macbeth, and Wozzeck.
+Mr. Bernstein’s versatility is displayed in the diverse mix of repertoire he has performed and covered over the years with the MET, from classic operas to contemporary works, including roles in Carmen, Satyagraha, Siegfried, Ernani, Lady Macbeth of Mtsensk, Die Zauberflöte, Tosca, Hamlet, From the House of the Dead, Armida, Ariadne auf Naxos, Les Contes d'Hoffmann, War and Peace, Macbeth, Wozzeck, and Jenufa.

 Mr. Bernstein also performs leading roles around the country and abroad, particularly his signature roles of Figaro (Le nozze di Figaro) and Leporello (Don Giovanni).
 Other notable roles include Daland (Der fliegender Holländer), Prince Gremin (Eugene Onegin), Sancho Panza (Don Quichotte), Colline (La bohème), Mustafà (L'italiana in Algeri), Frank Maurent (Street Scene), and Alidoro (La Cenerentola) for companies such as the Los Angeles Opera, Seattle Opera, Central City Opera, Chautauqua Opera, Opera Pacific, Théâtre du Capitole (Toulouse), and the Savonlinna Festival (Finland).